24 Hours in 2 Artsy, Artisanal Villages: Thornbury & Clarksburg

 Just three minutes’ drive from Thornbury is the village of Clarksburg.
 Whimsical artwork hangs off the street light posts, a large wall along the main street displays a mural of local paintings, even the public garbage and recycling bins and planters are colourfully painted.

-Celebrating its 10 year anniversary, Matilda Swanson Gallery features the work of 45 diverse artists, both local and from across Canada.
+Matilda Swanson Gallery features the work of 45 diverse artists, both local and from across Canada.
 Owner, Sarah Filion, is a passionate and tenacious driving force behind the ‘Artsburg’ movement.
 She strives to make art appreciation approachable, engaging and fun, both in her studio and throughout the community.
 And it’s working.

 A few doors down, ArtBank Collective is a light-filled gallery showcasing a range of metalwork, textile, paint and print pieces.
 The heritage building formerly functioned as a bank, complete with the old vault door.
 Soft leather reading chairs welcome you to relax and stay a while.
 If you’re lucky, you may get to meet co-owner Don Kilby’s dog, Brownie.